ricardoalcantara/raven-csharp-light/README.md

-# raven-csharp-light
+# RavenSharp Light
-SharpRaven is lightweight the .NET client for Sentry.
+SharpRaven Light is lightweight the .NET client for [Sentry](https://getsentry.com/welcome/).